microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-05.md

     > Note: You can also use the Azure Portal to create the Application Insights resource.

-1. Copy the `Instrumentation Key` GUID from the Application Insights resource.
+1. Copy the `Connection String` GUID from the Application Insights resource.
 You can get this from the output of the previous Azure CLI command or from the Azure Portal.

 ### Review where to update the OAut2 configuration in the application

-1. Open the `RockPaperScissorsBoom.Server\appsettings.json` file and note the key that stores the Application Insights Instrumentation Key.
+1. Open the `RockPaperScissorsBoom.Server\appsettings.json` file and note the key that stores the Application Insights Connection String.
 This is the value we need to modify via environment variables in both the local & Azure deployment.

     ```json
     {
       ...
       "ApplicationInsights": {
-        "InstrumentationKey": "11111111-2222-3333-4444-555555555555"
+        "ConnectionString": "<app-insights-connection-string>"
       },
       ...
     }